HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 The binary will be stored in the dist folder.

 ## Creating a Linux OS executable of Adonis
 The process is exactly similar.
-The good thing in Linux is that binaries in Linux don't get executed by just making the target user double click them, they need to be run from the terminal after chmod +x makes them executable.
+The good thing in Linux is that binaries like this tool in Linux don't get executed by just making the user double click them, they need to be run from the terminal after chmod +x makes them executable.

 # Enhancements/TODO
 ***For PortScanner.py***:
-* Check the banner received from open network ports in PortScanner.py with the most vulnerabilities discovered in a text file.
+* Compare the banner received from open network ports with the most vulnerabilities discovered.
+Vulnerabilities are store either in a file or a sqlite database.
-* Let users include ranges such as -p 22-300 since now only comma seperated ports or single port.
+* Let users include ranges of ports such as -p 22-300 since now we can only write comma seperated ports or single port.
 Try to make it work with a mixture of ranges and comma sperated values eg: -p 22,45,50-90  meaning port 22 port 45 and all ports 50 to 90.

 ***For NetworkDiscoverer.py***:
-* Let the tool find automatically the IP and Subnet mask and then create a optargs option to say something like --mynet and this would make the process more automatic.
-This would be cool as it will allow hackers to just run the program and get everybody connected on the network
+* Let the tool find automatically the IP and Subnet mask of the machine it is running on and then create an optargs option to say something like --mynet and this would make the process more automatic.
+This would be cool as it will allow hackers to just run the program without specifying an IP and would retrieve all devices connected on the network.

 # License